 The Botox effect lasts around 4-6 months.
 With repeated injections, the wrinkle lines appear less severe as the muscles are trained to relax.

 Transient bruising and slight pain.
-Headache is a rare occurrence that lasts a day or two.
+Headache is a rare side effect of Botox that lasts a day or two.

 Breastfeeding, pregnancy, neurological disease, allergy to Botox.